 Ford Mustang MPG & CO2

 Mustang insurance costs should be around the same as for the similarly powered BMW M4, which sits in group 42.
 The Mustang V8 is in group 43, so it’s likely to be slightly more expensive to cover.
-The 2.3-litre four-cylinder version will be a little cheaper, sitting as it does in group 41, but this is somewhat higher than the equivalent BMW 440i, which is in group 37.
+The old 2.3-litre four-cylinder version is a little cheaper to insure, sitting in group 41, but this is somewhat higher than the equivalent BMW 440i, which is in group 37.

 Like all Fords, the Mustang comes with a three-year/60,000-mile warranty, which, while not the most generous available, is about par-for-the-course on a car such as this.
-BMW and Mercedes’ three-year warranties have no mileage limit, while Audi’s, like Ford’s, is limited to three years and 60,000 miles.
+BMW and Mercedes’ three-year warranties have no mileage limit, however.